harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 The `port-forward` command is great for debugging, but it's not really meant for production code.
 Instead, we're going to create a service.

 Services are Kubernetes resources that give us a single, persistent point of entry into to a group of pods.
 The IP addresses of pods could change when they become unavailable and are replaced, whereas the IP address of a service will never change.
-This means we can have a consistent IP for our databases and our frontend applications for clients.
+This gives us a consistent IP for our API.

-Let's create a Node Port service, which will let us to curl our API *from within the cluster*.
+Let's create a NodePort service, which will let us to curl our API *from within the cluster*.

 ```yaml:title=infrastructure/np.yaml
 apiVersion: v1